 We Are Ready to Assist You!

 If you currently maintain an H1B visa and you are looking to change employers – call KPPB Law or contact us online.
 Our immigration attorneys have extensive experience managing H1B visa cases for both employers and employees.
 Our operations have been designed to eliminate application errors and to expedite the process as much as possible.
-We offer free consultations so that you can understand your options and make the best decision moving forward.
-Contact us to schedule your free consultation today!
+We offer consultations so that you can understand your options and make the best decision moving forward.
+Contact us to schedule your consultation today!